Penton Hook

 Our staff at Penton Hook Lock will continue to support members of the public with general queries about our work to support boating but won’t be able to answer further questions about this tree management work.

-Please email enquiries_thm@environment-agency.gov.uk.You can also phone our National Customer Contact Centre on 03708 506 506 (Monday to Friday, 8am to 6pm).
-Please note we will be unable to answer any additional questions until we have further updates from those working on this project.
+Please email enquiries_thm@environment-agency.gov.uk(External link).You can also phone our National Customer Contact Centre on 03708 506 506 (Monday to Friday, 8am to 6pm).
+Please note, all current updates will be posted on this page as soon as information becomes available.